FernLab/cookiecutter-fastapi-package/docs/tutorial.rst

 Furthermore, it also explains how to create a GitLab repository for that package and deploy it as a service using **Docker**.

-1. Install the pre-requirements.
+1. Install the pre-requirements
-2. Generate a FastAPI API directory structure.
+2. Generate a FastAPI API directory structure
-3. Prepare Gitlab repository.
+3. Testing the generated directory
-4. Create and attach a runner to the repository.
+4. Prepare Gitlab repository
-5. Run as a service.
+4. Create and attach a runner to the repository
-6. Appendix.
+5. Maintaining and extending the project

 **Please Note** The following instruction is for **Ubuntu 20.04**.